marmelab/react-admin/docs/List.md

 **Tip**: You may also remove the `<ExportButton>` by passing `false` to the `exporter` prop: `exporter={false}`

+**Tip**: Looking for an `<ImportButton>`?
+React-admin doesn't provide this feature, but the community has an excellent third-party module for CSV import: [benwinding/react-admin-import-csv](https://github.com/benwinding/react-admin-import-csv).

 ### Bulk Action Buttons

 ![Bulk Action Buttons](./img/bulk-actions-toolbar.gif)